nds-org/developer-tutorial/kubernetes-101/README.md

 # Starting Kubernetes

-You'll first need to start your local Kubernetes services using the kube-up.sh provided in the (NDS Labs system shell)[https://github.com/nds-org/ndslabs/blob/master/docs/setup.md].
+You'll first need to start your local Kubernetes services using the kube-up.sh provided in the [NDS Labs system shell](https://github.com/nds-org/ndslabs/blob/master/docs/setup.md).

 # Creating a Pod